xivapi/lodestone-css-selectors/README.md

 # lodestone-css-selectors
 CSS selectors for The Lodestone.
+These selectors are all made for non-browser clients; they may break in various browsers due to DOM elements being injected by the browser itself.
+Please test them in a parser before reporting any errors.

 ## Character Profile
 Do note that in Firefox, some page elements are slightly different from in other browsers.
 Use no user agent or try the provided ones in `meta.json`.